collective/tutorial-blog-angular2/tutorials/login/README.md

 Every component created by the ng CLI has its own folder.
 A `./login` has been created containing the component `.ts` file, its `.css` style file, its `.html` template, and its `.spec.ts` test file.

-We need and extra file here to implement the login service.
+We need an extra file here to implement the login service.

 Go in the `./login` folder and create a `login.service.ts` file: